Brian Dooreck MD

 How do we treat diverticulosis and diverticulitis?

-Treatment is a high-fiber diet that keeps stool soft and lowers pressure inside the colon.
-However, an attack of diverticulitis can be serious enough to require hospitalization and surgery.
+Treatment is a high-fiber diet that softens stool and lowers pressure inside the colon.
+However, an attack of diverticulitis can be severe enough to require hospitalization and surgery.

 What about seeds and nuts?

-Many doctors tell patients to avoid nuts, seeds, and popcorn for fear that the foods might become lodged in the pouches.
+Many doctors tell patients to avoid nuts, seeds, and popcorn, fearing the foods might become lodged in the pouches.
 On the other hand, the seeds in tomatoes, zucchini, cucumbers, strawberries, raspberries, and poppy seeds are harmless.

-With this said, according to data from the University of Washington and Harvard University the fear seems unwarranted.
+According to data from the University of Washington and Harvard University, the fear seems unwarranted.
 The researchers base their conclusions on a 20-year study of 47,228 men.
-Researchers found no significant correlation between nut consumption and complications; in fact, men who ate the most popcorn were 28 percent less likely to be affected.
+Researchers found no significant correlation between nut consumption and complications; men who ate the most popcorn were 28 percent less likely to be affected.

 "People with diverticulosis don't need to avoid seeds, nuts, and corn," says lead author Lisa Strate, a gastroenterologist at the University of Washington.